COVID-19

 26.2 Meetings - special - called by Chair

-Special meetings of any standing committee may be called by the standing committee Chair, in consultation with the Clerk, whenever he/she considers it necessary in order to deal with an emergent matter.
+Special meetings of any standing committee may be called by the standing committee Chair, in consultation with the Clerk, whenever they consider it necessary in order to deal with an emergent matter.

 26.3 Meetings - special - called on request